jmanderson0119/jmanderson0119/README.md

 ## Background

-I am a current undergraduate under a combined program and I plan to pursue a doctorate following my five-year program.
+I am a current undergraduate under a combined program and I plan to pursue a doctorate at some point following my five-year program.
 My research interests include attention methods in computer vision, noise robustness in learning algorithms, and algebraic/novel learning methodology.

 ## Repositories